keypom/keypom-docs/docs/Tutorials/Advanced/daos/final.md

 ## How You Can Use DAO Bot
 This DAO bot contract you just made has been deployed to the account `keypom-dao-bot.testnet` and is open for you to use!
 You can create your own FC drops to interface and experiment with it.

-If you are finding that you wish to make modifications to the DAO bot, the source code is found [here](https://github.com/keypom/dao-bot).
+If you wish to make modifications to the DAO bot, the source code is found [here](https://github.com/keypom/dao-bot).
 You can modify to your liking and deploy the contract as you see fit.

 ## Conclusion
 In this tutorial, you learned how you can use a Keypom FC drop and a newly created DAO bot to automatically register new users into your DAO and get the onboarding process started right away.

-This allows new members to focus on topics and discussions that are DAO specific rather than needing to worry about creating an account and learning the ropes of NEAR.
+This allows new members to focus on topics and discussions that are DAO specific rather than needing to worry about creating an account and learning the techical jargon of the NEAR blockchain.
 This onboarding flow also frees up the voting members to focus on the DAOs actual tasks rather than voting to approve new members.